shery8595/Wallet_Health_Tracker/README.md

 and add your custom class:
 ```
+import os
+import requests
+from loguru import logger
+from ..base import LlmApiAdapter  # adjust if needed

 class WalletHealthAdapter(LlmApiAdapter):
     """Custom adapter that fetches wallet balances and recent txs from Helius + Solscan."""